sdc-china/IDA-doc/_posts/2018-01-15-pipeline-configuration-PCtoPS.md

 order: 3
 ---

-IDA pipeline allow you deploy your snapshot from PC to PS.Testers can easily test projects on PS side.Here we assume bpm server ip is
+IDA pipeline allows you to deploy your snapshot from PC to PS.
+Testers can easily test projects on PS side.
+To deploy snapshot from PC to PS by IDA, there are some configurations needed.
+In below instruction, we assume the BPM server IP is 192.168.0.10.
-192.168.0.10

 ### Create SSH Key